GentleRosie/oscar-movie-project/README.md

 Movie software application that takes movies across databases and allows queries to be made to find certain movies based off certain criteria.
 The queries are stored in a local database, and movies in the local database may be retrieved, added, edited, deleted.
 ##### Purpose
 The purpose of the product is to make the idea of querying movies easier by collecting data across multiple movie databases and putting them all into one application.
+## Customer/Client
+Our customer is Gary Kane, our professor for CSC 131, he requested a movie database as a good project to practice the concepts learned in our Software Engineering course.
 ##### Feature Summary
 -	Full CRUD operations supported!
     - Create: Ability to add new movies